-Teri Lynn Kiss, RN, MS, MSSW, CNML, CMSRN, serves a one-year term as president on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2015.
+Teri Lynn Kiss, RN, MS, MSSW, CNML, CMSRN, completed a one-year term as president of the American Association of Critical-Care Nurses (AACN) board of directors on June 30, 2015.
 She now serves as immediate past president and chair of the Nominating Committee.

-A member of Sigma Theta Tau International Honor Society of Nursing, Kiss was a mentor in the inaugural Geriatric Nurse Leadership Academy from 2008–2009.
+A member of Sigma Theta Tau International Honor Society of Nursing, Kiss was a mentor in the inaugural Geriatric Nurse Leadership Academy from 2008 to 2009.
 She received the 2008 Tina DeLapp Excellence in Nursing Leadership award from the Theta Omicron Chapter.

 A frequent presenter on evidence-based nursing practice, communication and leadership topics, Kiss spoke on “Healthy Work Environment: A Necessary Foundation for Evidence-Based Practice” and “Evidence-Based Practice: A Way to Be, Not a Thing to Do” at the Alaska Nursing Association Statewide Nursing Conference in 2010.